Last Updated on August 25, 2022.

-What to Do about Huffing, Puffing, and Popping
+What to Do about Huffing, Puffing, Clicking and Popping

-Listen to your hedgehog’s “language” and watch the way you handle it to see what its shy about.
+- Listen to your hedgehog’s “language” and watch the way you handle it to see what they’re shy about.

-Picking up your hedgehog properly is the first step in minimizing huffing, puffing, and popping.
+- Picking up your hedgehog properly is the first step in minimizing huffing, puffing, clicking and popping.

 - Breeders don’t encourage glove use, but if you need gloves to pick up your hedgehog with confidence, it is better to use them than to make both of you more nervous.